UniMath/agda-unimath/src/ring-theory/trivial-rings.lagda.md

         by left-unit-law-mul-Ring R x
 ```

-### Invertible elements of nontrivial rings are different from zero
+### Invertible elements of nontrivial rings are not equal to zero

 ```agda
 module _